chelseacardinal/chelseacardinal-portfolio/content/projects/lincoln-in-the-bardo.md

   featured_image: false
   alt_text: lincoln in the bardo by george saunders book stack
   caption: ''
-description: "<em>A</em>n experimental novel by George Saunders.The novel takes place during and after the death of Abraham Lincoln's son and deals with the president's grief .
+description: An experimental novel by George Saunders.The novel takes place during and after the death of Abraham Lincoln's son and deals with the president's grief .
 The bulk of the novel, which takes place over the course of a single evening, is set in the<em> bardo</em>—an intermediate space between life and rebirth.
-Winner of the 2017 Booker Prize."
+Winner of the 2017 Booker Prize.

 ---